cert-manager/website/content/en/docs/configuration/acme/dns01/azuredns.md

   aadpodidbinding: certman-label
 ```

-Lastly when we create the certificate issuer we need to specify the `hostedZoneName`, `resourceGroupName` and `subscriptionID` fields for the DNS zone.
+Lastly when we create the certificate issuer we only need to specify the `hostedZoneName`, `resourceGroupName` and `subscriptionID` fields for the DNS zone.
 Example below:

 ```yaml
 apiVersion: cert-manager.io/v1